How is the Job Market for IT Project Managers?

 Ahead of an interview, make sure you do your research on the company and get any ammo you can to ensure you’re prepared well in advance.
 From the hiring managers perspective, it’s important that you’ve done your ground work and this also shows commitment from your side.

-If you are a project manager reading this then don’t hesitate to call Lee on 019 017 826 or email m at email@example.com to catch up about anything project management related.
+If you are a project manager reading this then don’t hesitate to call Lee on 019 017 826 or email m at firstname.lastname@example.org to catch up about anything project management related.
 You can also browse our IT Project Management jobs on our careers page.